aclarkData/jekyll-now/_posts/2017-12-19-ChineseCompanies.md

 * Google: Alphabet Inc. Class A shares are a great buy, maybe slightly frothy, but not as much as Amazon.
 If there is another company that is taking over the world, it is Google.
 Google is a cash cow with its advertising business, so much so, it can experiment in many different areas (which is one of the reasons of its recent restructuring from Google to Alphabet, to better separate business units for financial reporting).
 One of Alphabet’s subsidiaries, Waymo, is currently the world leader in the extremely competitive autonomous vehicle market with test cars on roads of several US cities (https://www.theverge.com/2017/11/7/16615290/waymo-self-driving-safety-driver-chandler-autonomous).
 Google has many of the top researchers in Computer Science and related disciplines, so for any new developments in tech, which seem to be driving the stock market, they will be leaders in it.

 One important consideration when investing with tech companies, is that any portfolio with Google or Amazon (or another tech company) needs to have them balancing out the top of the pyramid, with “real” tangible companies still making up a larger percentage.
 Despite current market and popular culture gyrations, high tech is not an end to itself, and is just a tool to improve existing processes.
 There is a bubble in a lot of tech at the moment, with inflated expectations, so at some point, there will be a degree of a correction.

+As always, I appreciate your thoughts, comments, criticisms and suggestions.

+Thanks,

 Andrew